 Introducing food plants

 Early European explorers introduced a wide range of plants.
-In December 1769, French explorer Captain Jean François Marie de Surville left wheat, peas, and rice in New Zealand.
+In December 1769, French explorer Jean François Marie de Surville left wheat, peas and rice in New Zealand.
 In 1772, Marc Joseph Marion du Fresne planted wheat, maize, potatoes and various kinds of nuts on Moturua Island in the Bay of Islands.

 In 1773, British explorer James Cook and navigator Tobias Furneaux planted a number of gardens in Queen Charlotte Sound, with plants such as potatoes, carrots, parsnips, cabbages, onions, leeks, parsley, radish, mustard, broad beans, kidney beans, peas, turnips and wheat.
 That same year, south of Cape Kidnappers, Cook gave the Māori chief Tuanui roots and seeds, including wheat, beans, peas, cabbages, turnips, onions, carrots, parsnips and yams.

 On Cook’s third voyage in 1777, he revisited the gardens sown by his crew and found them completely gone.
 Of Furneaux’s gardens there remained some cabbages, onions, leeks, purslane, radishes and a few potatoes.

 By 1810, Māori at Foveaux Strait were growing and trading potatoes.
 These probably came from the Queen Charlotte Sound gardens and were distributed throughout the South Island through Ngāi Tahu networks.
 In 1820, the Russian explorer Fabian von Bellingshausen found Māori growing potatoes in Queen Charlotte Sound.
 Wild cabbage was widespread.